 It doesn't jet out flesh-burning embers and sparks at you (and onto potential forest floor tinder) as a wood fire will.
 And you can turn it completely off in an instant.

 Therefore, the fire hazard is much less.

 You probably have either started a fire before or know how it works.

-Wood burning fire pits can be a little temperamental if you don't know a few tips and tricks.
+Wood burning fire pits can often be temperamental if you don't know a few tips and tricks.